ankarion/blog/content/postgresql/jsonb.md

 - kids salary (should be null if a user doesn't have one)
 - apartment size, squared matters (should also be null if a user doesn't have one)
 - if a user is an admin - add fields like "when it became an admin"
-- if a user is an elf - add the id of his tree, etc
+- if a user is an elf - add the id of his tree
+- etc

 So, we will have a really sparse table and here starts data science (something like information retrieval).
 Not the offline one - customer wants hot data and concurrent.
 As far as we good at googling, we find python library that perfectly fits our (customer's) demands ([pandas][pd]).
 After we've installed it (via [installation guide][pd_tutor]) we can see that CPU usage raised dramatically.
 That happens because we need to rebuild the whole table each time into feature list.
 One of the possible solutions is to store it in database: